 Mimmim: Making Aboriginal art accessible through beautiful bedsheets

 Aboriginal art in the Australian continent – dating back to almost 60,000 years – not only chronicles and informs about the first Aboriginal settlements but is also an important marker of human ingenuity and creativity.
-For aeons, Aboriginal Tribes have – in the absence of a written language – relied on non-traditional artistic symbols like ochre drawings on rocks, body paintings, and ceremonial sand art, among others for storytelling, communications, and to reveal cultural philosophies and customs like Dreamtime or Dreaming to succeeding generations.
+For aeons, Aboriginal Tribes have – in the absence of a written language – relied on non-traditional artistic symbols like ochre drawings on rocks, body paintings, and ceremonial sand art, among others for storytelling, communications and reveal cultural philosophies and customs like Dreamtime or Dreaming to succeeding generations.

 Thus, the lack of written records of Aboriginal history makes it impossible to view its art in isolation; independent of the culture that birthed it.
 For to understand it, one must acknowledge Aboriginal People’s thousands-of-years-old history, their way of life and perception of spirituality, interactions with and struggles against colonialism, and their comprehension of contemporary Australian life in tandem with ancient Aboriginal philosophies.